A bijective proof of Andrews' refinement of the Alladi-Schur theorem: The bijective components and first results

 \begin{remark} We note a subtlety with both grouping maps.\footnote{See also the remark after the corollary to Theorem 5.} It almost seems like if you apply the procedure twice, you get the same thing.
 However, it is important to note that the definition of the inverse of the grouping map, and thus the grouping map as a bijection, depends on the domain of $G$.
 So it is more accurate to write $G_{m,n}$ and $G'_{m,n}$ instead of $G$ and $G'$, where, as usual, $m=m(\pi)$ and $n=\sigma(\pi)$.
 In general, it is not true to say that $G_{m,n}(G_{m,n}(\pi))=G_{m,n}(\pi)$ for every $\pi\in\mathcal{D}(m,n)$ or that $G'_{m,n}(G'_{m,n}(\pi))=G'_{m,n}(\pi)$ for every $\pi\in\mathcal{C}(m,n)$ which would seem to produce contradictions.
 This is because, for fixed $m$ and $n$, $G(\pi)$ may not be in the domain of $G$ as the range and the domain are different.
 This is also true for $G'$.
-In other words, the expressions $G_{m,n}(G_{m,n}(\pi))$ and $G'_{m,n}(G'_{m,n}(\pi))$ may not even be meaningful expressions.
+In other words, the expressions $G_{m,n}(G_{m,n}(\pi))$ and $G'_{m,n}(G'_{m,n}(\pi))$ may not even be meaningful.
 For example, take the Alladi partition $\pi=1+3$.
 Then $G'_{2,4}(1+3)=3$, but now the partition $3$ has one part.
-That is to say, $G'_{2,4}(G'_{2,4}(1+3))$ isn't even a meaningful expression, and you can't conclude that $G'_{2,4}$ is the identity, arriving at a contradiction.
-However, I will simply write $G$ and $G'$ for convenience as $m$ and $n$ will be clear from context, and no ambiguity shall arise.
+That is to say, the expression $G'_{2,4}(G'_{2,4}(1+3))$ has no meaning, and you can't conclude that $G'_{2,4}$ is the identity, arriving at a contradiction.
+However, we can simply write $G$ and $G'$ for convenience, as $m$ and $n$ will be clear from context, and no ambiguity shall arise.
 In particular, when we write $G(\pi)$ we always mean $G_{m(\pi),\sigma(\pi)}(\pi)$ and similarly for $G'$.
-However, I will make clarifying remarks when appropriate, as is the case for the corollary to Theorem 5. \end{remark}
+Nonetheless, clarifying remarks are made when appropriate, as is the case for the corollary to Theorem 5. \end{remark}

-I think of the maps $G$ and $G'$ as being dual to each other.
+My guiding intuition is to view the maps $G$ and $G'$ as being dual to each other.
 The following theorem supports this perspective.

 \begin{thm} and consequently, \end{thm}

 \begin{proof}